EntrustCorporation/secrets-vault-jenkins-plugin/README.md

         WARNING: If after adding if still getting sll certificate error try to restart server.

-## Install KeyContol Secrets Vault Plugin
+## Install KeyControl Secrets Vault Plugin

 Step1: Navigate to the Jenkins Dashboard and select **Manage Jenkins**.